 - Evaluate subjective and objective data

 - Both Imaging and Labs have resulted at the beginning of this state.

-- Implement new orders
+- o Implement new orders

 - Withdraw ETT

 - Adjust ventilator settings per the included protocol.
 See Appendix B.

-Reassess patient
+Reassess Patient

 - Bilateral breath sounds have not changed. - Optional: Students may want to administer a prn Albuterol nebulizer (QR Code: Albuterol).
-However, it is ordered every 1hour prn and the MAR reads that it was last given 45 minutes ago. - Recognize changes in patient sedation level
+However, it is ordered every 1hour prn and the MAR reads that it was last given 45 minutes ago. - Demonstrate appropriate communication to an upset family member - Student should comfort the dad and explain the ventilator to him in lay term. - Students may ask for the RN and/or MD to help explain the patient condition.